diogoaurelio/schedoscopeWiki/Home.md

 We have released Version 0.5.0 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

 This is a biggie.
 We have added Metascope to our distribution.
 Metascope is a collaborative metadata management, documentation, exploration, and data lineage tracing tool that exploits the integrated specification of data structure, dependencies, and computation logic in Schedoscope views.
 See [the tutorial](https://github.com/ottogroup/schedoscope/wiki/Open%20Street%20Map%20Tutorial) and the [Metascope primer](https://github.com/ottogroup/schedoscope/wiki/Metascope%20Primer) for more information.

-###### 04/26/2016 - Release 0.4.3

-We have released Version 0.4.3 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

-This release makes `exportTo` support the `isPrivacySensitive` clause of the View DSL.
-Fields and partition parameters marked with `isPrivacySensitive` are hashed during export.

-###### 04/25/2016 - Release 0.4.2

-We have released Version 0.4.2 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

-This is a bugfix release solving an issue with an overly pedantic view pattern checker in the HTTP-API sabotaging the `views` command.

-###### 04/22/2016 - Release 0.4.0

-We have released Version 0.4.0 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

-This is a big release including:

-* a complete overhaul of the scheduling state machine with significant improvement of test coverage

-* `exportTo` clause for simple, seamless, and parallel export of views to relational databases, Redis key-value stores, and Kafka topics (see [View DSL Primer](https://github.com/ottogroup/schedoscope/wiki/Schedoscope-View-DSL-Primer))

-* new materialization modes `SET_ONLY` and `TRANSFORMATION_ONLY` for more flexible ops (see [Scheduling Command Reference](https://github.com/ottogroup/schedoscope/wiki/Scheduling-Command-Reference))

 ([more](News))